Trump’s White House ‘Share Your Obamacare Disaster Story’ Request Gets Trolled

 — POLITICO (@politico) March 14, 2017

-Not everyone has experienced positive things with Obamacare, however, and those folks are also turning to social media to express their plights.
+Not everyone has experienced positive things with Obamacare, however, and those folks are also turning to social media to express their plight.
 Others are using the link provided to completely troll the White House with funny stories that are likely made up.

 My Obamacare story haha ????????????@alt_labor pic.twitter.com/Pyz9nXOIMj